 The location of the transaction log file should be sized properly to accommodate the long-running transactions that happen occasionally.
 Otherwise, the transaction log can still fill up the disk space.
 Figure 4 shows what happens to the log internally when a backup is taken.
 Notice that the physical file is still 40 MB, but we now have about 37 MB of free space.

-What Happens in Simple Recovery Mode?
+What Happens with SQL Transaction Log in Simple Recovery Model?

 Now, let us set the tranlogexperiment database to Simple Recovery mode.